Assessment

 3.2 Instructions for Project proposal submission

-- Only one person per group should submit the proposal (there is no need for everyone in the group to submit the project proposal and you can add all the names of the group members if you wish).
+- Only one person per group should submit the proposal (there is no need for everyone in the group to submit the project proposal and you should just add all the names of the group members).

 - A few sentences explaining the project will be sufficient.
 Note that this deadline is an informal deadline and there is no possibility of getting an extension.